bharath12b5/mvn-linux/Building-Fluentd.md

     export GEM_HOME=/home/<USER>/.gem/ruby
     export PATH=/home/<USER>/.gem/ruby/bin:$PATH
     ```
-    Where `<USER>` is the standard user you are logged in as.
+    Where `<USER>` is the standard user you are logged in as

-4. Build & install the latest stable fluentd gem and dependencies
+4. Build and install the latest stable fluentd gem and dependencies

-    Fluentd is a gem based product, so the rubygem install process will automatically build the necessary native parts.
+    Fluentd is a gem based product, so the rubygem install process will automatically build the necessary native parts

-	For RHEL, SLES and Ubuntu:
     ```shell
-    gem install fluentd -v 0.14.6
+    gem install fluentd -v 0.14.9
     ```
     Once complete it should report that a number of gems including fluentd are installed.
-Verify the installed version with `gem list fluentd`.
+Verify the installed version with `gem list fluentd`

-5. _**Optional:**_ Quick test of the fluentd installation.
+5. Quick test of the fluentd installation(Optional)

 	This test is to setup/install a config directory, then start a fluent process which is put into the background.
-Finally a message is piped to `fluent-cat`.
+Finally a message is piped to `fluent-cat`

   ```shell
   fluentd -s conf